This Ranking Of Every 'RuPaul's Drag Race' Season Is Your Perfect Guide

 The art of drag may have been relegated solely to nightclubs as recently as a decade ago, but one show managed to change that.
 RuPaul's Drag Race has made drag more mainstream than ever, spawning multiple spinoffs, introducing tons of beloved new superstars, and inspiring more people than ever to express themselves through fashion, makeup, and art.
-However, now that there are 12 seasons of the show and four All Stars seasons, it can be hard for a newbie to know where to start.
+However, now that there are 12 seasons of the show and five All Stars seasons, it can be hard for a newbie to know where to start.
 Consider this ranking of every RuPaul's Drag Race season to be your spoiler-free guide to getting familiar with the franchise.

 With most shows, you would obviously want to get started with Season 1, but RuPaul's Drag Race is a different beast.
 Although each season does include a few callback in-jokes, and sometimes even a queen from a previous season returning for another shot at the crown, a new viewer can safely start on any season and quickly get invested.
 There's a lot of debate in the fandom over which seasons are the best and which are the worst, but like most Drag Race mega-fans, so if you disagree with any of the below, feel free to sashay away.

 Ironically, the mainstream success of Drag Race seems to have had a negative effect on the quality of the more recent seasons.
 The show's rabid fandom makes new contestants second-guess everything they say for fear of online backlash, and the flurry of pre-packaged catchphrases can never replace the show's most iconic, off-the-cuff moments of early seasons.
 The prime example of this is Season 11, which delivered more cringe than camp with a messy Olympics-themed dance challenge, a musical all about Donald Trump, and a whole group of queens admitting they knew nothing about Mariah Carey.
 Oh, and to add to the mess, there's a six-person lip sync that is truly impossible to watch.